File: what is the real price of a piece of clothing and what are its hidden costs?

 Real cost = price displayed on the label + moral cost + health cost

-Well, all this is a matter of understanding that a price alone cannot reflect the value of a piece of clothing , that there are always hidden costs which it is good to remember in order to be as close as possible. of what property is really worth.
+Well, all this is to understand that a price alone cannot reflect the value of a garment , that there are always hidden costs that it is good to remember in order to be as close as possible to what a good is really worth.

 Transparency is becoming a criterion of choice for many of you, which we can only welcome.